group-hub/legal/TERMS_OF_SERVICE.md

 You represent that you are fully able and competent to enter into the terms, conditions, obligations, representations and warranties set forth in these Terms of Service.
 If you are using or creating a Group on the Group Hub Platform as a representative of a company or legal entity, (i) you represent that you have the authority to enter into this Agreement on behalf of that company or entity, and (ii) you agree that the terms “you” and “your” in this Agreement refers to your company or legal entity.

-@lang("main.legal-url") is a site operated by Group Hub Limited.
+{{ env("LEGAL_URL", "www.grouphub.co.uk") }} is a site operated by Group Hub Limited.
 We are registered in England and Wales under company number 09757871 and have our registered office at 1-2 Hampshire Terrace, Portsmouth, Hampshire, PO1 2QF, UK.

 ## 2	Definitions
 “**Content**” means (i) any work of authorship in a Group, including, comments, recommendations, forums, photos, videos, music, sounds, images, text, files, listings, logos, trademarks, postings, messages, tags and other content added to or submitted with any of the foregoing; or (ii) other materials posted on or transmitted through any Group or the Group Hub Platform.